ak28pujy/MW-CRG/README.md

 9. Wait for the dependencies to be installed.
 10. Follow the instructions in the script.
 11. If you have launched the app directly, make sure that the correct API keys are set.
 These can be changed under Menu and then Settings.
+12. Please restart the app after changing the API keys.
 #### Option 2
 1. Click [here](https://github.com/ak28pujy/MW-CRG/archive/refs/heads/main.zip) to download the project.
 2. Extract the zip-file into a folder.